 The Milton Village Mixed-Use PUD zoning anticipates and encourages both historic preservation and redevelopment in Milton Village.
 The key to striking this balance is for future development to learn from the past.
-Each of the architectural styles in Milton

-Village up to the early 20th century built off the previous styles.
+Each of the architectural styles in Milton Village up to the early 20th century built off the previous styles.
 The styles explored new ideas of scale, massing, ornamentation, and new building technologies and techniques.
 Even as they changed, the styles maintained consistent elements that enabled new styles to harmonize with previous ones.
 Throughlines include the use of relatively simple shapes, a consistent system of proportions, a hierarchy of building elements, the vertical alignment of windows and doors, and a strong preference for symmetry.
 Moving forward, new buildings in Milton Village can continue to innovate off previous styles in the village center.
 While doing so, they should adhere to the features that the area's historic buildings have in common and avoid radical new forms that break the continuity of the area's stylistic evolution.

-3.3 UTILIZE MILTON VILLAGE'S SLOPING TERRAIN TO CREATE A UNIQUE SENSE OF PLACE, AND HARMONIZE DIFFERENT SCALES OF DEVELOPMENT size of buildings by integrating them into hillsides. hiding parking below buildings, managing the transition from the historic commercial scale of Adams Street to the residential scale along High Street, controlling views of objectionable elements, opening vistas, and making focal elements more prominent.
+3.3 UTILIZE MILTON VILLAGE'S SLOPING TERRAIN TO CREATE A UNIQUE SENSE OF PLACE, AND HARMONIZE DIFFERENT SCALES OF DEVELOPMENT

+Milton Village slopes down from Milton Hill to the Neponset River, which wraps around it on the east and north sides.
+Development projects should use the terrain to their advantage.
+Opportunities include managing the apparent size of buildings by integrating them into hillsides, hiding parking below buildings, managing the transition from the historic commercial scale of Adams Street to the residential scale along High Street, controlling views of objectionable elements, opening vistas, and making focal elements more prominent.